Does budgeting make you feel trapped and confused? If you are new to budgeting, it can seem stressful and daunting.

 Cash Envelope System

 The cash envelope system is a way to help you pay for your expenses in cash instead of relying on credit cards.
-In this popular method, money is set aside in labeled envelops for specific budget categories.
-For example, your envelopes would read groceries, clothing, entertainment, utilities and so on.
+In this popular method, money is set aside in labeled envelopes for specific budget categories.
+For example, your envelopes would read groceries, clothing, entertainment, utilities, and so on.

 With this method, you are not able to go over budget because you are only bringing cash when shopping.
 You are forced to stay within your budget in a store as opposed to buying more on a credit card.

 Only take out the cash you need for expenses and put the rest away in savings.
 If you are looking for a bank that is insured and has a high-interest rate, click here.